icewolfz/jiMUD/docs/commands.md

 - `reparsepattern` create reparse pattern trigger, sub triggers only, may be used instead of type=
 - `manual` create manual trigger, sub triggers only,  may be used instead of type=

+  Allow options that are simple toggle allow explicit setting by doing option=true or option=false to toggle state

 2.Button options

 - `nosend` do not send to mud